What to know before buying a house at auction

 Why are some houses sold at auction?

-Most homes are sold by their owners and listed through the Multiple Listing System (MLS).
-Auction sales usually happen as a last resort when a seller can’t sell their home another way.
+Most homes are sold by their owners and listed with a real estate agent and through the multiple listing service (MLS).
+Homes are sold at auction usually as a last resort when a seller, or a lender, can’t sell their home another way.

 Foreclosure